zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ## About release channels

-In order to provide stability and also provide more recent developement, Zigate plugin has the following channels
+In order to provide stability and also provide more recent development, Zigate plugin has the following channels

 ### stable
 This is considered as a solid , reliable version.